mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 common, but unpopular, configuration has two rows of bench-type outward-facing seats.
 These allow up to six personnel to be driven around a work site in modest discomfort.
-Life support plugs allow vacc- suited personnel to extend their time in the field whilst being transported – this is the primary reason for most personnel to dislike the FAMAT-4.
+Life support plugs allow vacc-suited personnel to extend their time in the field whilst being transported – this is the primary reason for most personnel to dislike the FAMAT-4.